 The aim of this no-nonsense formula from iS Clinical is to target all types of hyperpigmentation regardless of skin type, and that (according to its perfect five-star rating) it does.
 Its key ingredients come in the form of Norwegian kelp and bearberry extracts (which the brand says discourage pigmentation and unevenness), botanic acids to soothe and smooth your complexion, and hyaluronic acid to meanwhile keep skin plump and moisturized.

 Beloved by dermatologists, PCA Skin is one of the best expert-approved brands for addressing any kind of skin issue.
 For hyperpigmentation concerns relating to damage, aging, or hormones, this comparably affordable pigmentation gel is the ultimate antidote.
 An expert-approved collaboration of pigmentation-fading hydroquinone and exfoliating acids (think a strategic kitchen sink of lactic acid, AHAs, azelaic acid, and kojic acid), this gel not only fights discoloration on the spot but prevents future damage to boot.

-Herbivore Botanicals Prism Natural Fruit Acids 5% Exfoliating Glow Potion ($50)
+Herbivore Botanicals Prism 5% Exfoliating Glow Potion ($54)